ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-6. Based on data collected from a random sample of 1,200 college freshmen, researchers are 95% confident that the mean number of sleep hours of all college freshmen is between 6 hours and 7.5 hours.
+Q. Based on data collected from a random sample of 1,200 college freshmen, researchers are 95% confident that the mean number of sleep hours of all college freshmen is between 6 hours and 7.5 hours.
 Which form of statistical inference should you use to evaluate this conclusion?

 - Point Estimation
 - Interval Estimation